 By the 1940s the Co-op began making feed for local cattle and hog farmers.
 By the 1950s, they were selling tires, lubricants and tools.
 In 1957, in order to provide a more direct and ready market for farmers’ grain, AFC added a grain marketing service.
 AFC now owns or manages granaries all over the state and merchandises grain for several other facilities.

 In 1961, AFC added a merchandising function to its operations.
 With the purchase of Farmers Marketing and Exchange Stores, customers could now buy home gardening items, automotive products, hardware and other home needs.
 Today there are nearly eighty Quality Co-op stores in the system serving the needs of farmers, gardeners and homeowners.

-Bonnie Plant Farm, headquartered in Union Springs, AL, became part of AFC in 1975.
+Bonnie Plants, LLC., headquartered in Union Springs, AL, became part of AFC in 1975.
 Today, Bonnie sells vegetables, herbs and flowering annuals in every state in the continental U.S.

 In early 1993, AFC created a financing subsidiary to finance the local cooperative member.
 Cooperative Financial Services provides financing for member cooperatives’ seasonal and long term needs.

 Frank Currie Gin, located in McCullough, AL, became part of AFC in 1997.

 In 1999, AFC joined forces with SouthFresh Farms in Indianola, Mississippi, to form SouthFresh Aquaculture, LLC that provides feed, fingerlings and processing for Alabama and Mississippi catfish farmers.

 In 2003, Agri-AFC, LLC was formed when AFC and Agri-AFC teamed up to purchase for AFC cooperatives competitively priced crop protectants, crop nutrients and seed.